ra2302/ra2302.github.io/_posts/2025-07-21-Six-Linux-Forensics-IronShade.md

 ![dpkg_list](/assets/ironshade/dpkg_list.png)

 This concludes this room.
 I did revisit the questions and attempted to get the information through OSQuery and I learnt a lot more from that method but I didn't capture screenshots for that.
-So in this blog, we only got the simplistic method where we query and read everything manually.
+So in this blog, we only get the simplistic method where we query and read everything manually.
 I wonder how much of it can be automated.